THE GRADUATE SCHOOL AND UNIVERSITY CENTER

 VIII.
 FIRST EXAMINATION – FAILURES

 a.
-A student who fails either or both parts of the First Examination or a section of either part (Peninsular and/or Latin American Literature) must repeat the part(s)/section(s) the following semester; failure to do so may result in dismissal from the program.
+A student who fails any part of the First Examination (Peninsular and/or Latin American Literature) must repeat the part(s)/section(s) the following semester; failure to do so may result in dismissal from the program.

 b.
-A student who fails either or both parts of the First Examination a second time will be dismissed from the program.
+A student who fails any part of the First Examination a second time will be dismissed from the program.
 (See the Student Handbook for appeal procedures.)